 Sensing that fate was somehow at work I drove right on through the gate and parked in front of what appeared to be the office.
 I walked inside and asked the young Chinese fellow behind the counter if there was a schedule for zazen (meditation).
 He didn’t speak English, and I don’t know a word of Chinese, but after some pantomime he suddenly grasped what I was referring to and excitedly pointed down a street and almost shouted “Tathagata,” several times.

 The narrow streets were all marked by faux street signs with names like “Proper Work Avenue” and “Wisdom Way.”
-I finally found “Tathagata Boulevard,” which led to “Tathagata Hall,” an unpainted, weathered, stucco building with protruding roof tiles that gave it an oriental character.
+I finally found “Tathagata Boulevard,” which led to “Tathagata Hall,” a old, weathered, unpainted, grey, stucco building, with protruding roof tiles that gave it an oriental character.

-It was a grey, winter day and the leafless trees and stark, bare courtyard, created a mood that was strangely beautiful and silent.
+It was an overcast, winter day and the leafless trees and stark, bare courtyard, created a mood that was strangely beautiful and silent.
 I imagined I was a traveling monk who had just arrived at an ancient Chinese monastery.

 When no one answered my tentative knock on the door, I opened it and walked slowly down a long musty corridor lined with empty cells behind steel bars.
 I was to learn that the solitary cells had formally housed deranged mass-murderers and the most dangerous of the state’s criminally insane.
 Without much remodeling, the tiny cells were now home to severely ascetic Buddhist monks of the Chinese “Chan” tradition.